Thailand women's national handball team

 The Thailand women's national handball team is the national handball team of Thailand and takes part in international team handball competitions.

-The team participated in the 2009 World Women's Handball Championship in China, finishing 21st.
+The team has participated in a single World Championship.
+They played in the 2009 World Women's Handball Championship in China, finishing 21st of 24.

+Their best position at the Asian Championship is a 4th place at the 2008 Asian Women's Handball Championship.
 At the 2010 Asian Women's Handball Championship they finished in 7th place.